Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Proof of the main result

-Then we build up a graph $\Gamma'$ whose vertices are the elements of $\La$ and two vertices are adjacent if and only if both their difference is not divisible by either $p$ or $r$.
+Then we build up a graph $\Gamma'$ whose vertices are the elements of $\La$ and two vertices are adjacent if and only if their difference is not divisible by either $p$ or $r$.
 It follows from the previous observations using $p \ge 3$ that $\Gamma'$ is connected.
-Then since $\Phi_n \nmid m_\La$ we have that the $q$ coordinates of these elements of $\La$ is the same so they are all contained in a proper coset of $\Z_n$.
+Since $\Phi_n \nmid m_\La$ we have that the $q$-coordinates of these elements of $\La$ are the same so $\La$ is contained in a proper coset of $\Z_n$.
 Thus by Proposition \ref{propreduction} we have that $S$ is a tile.